Physicslibrary/ARKit-Stereoscope-67P/README.md

 This section assumes users are familiar with Blender (www.blender.org, YouTube, books) and shows some steps used in project.

 Open Rosetta.blend from [NASA 3D Resources](https://nasa3d.arc.nasa.gov/detail/eoss-rosetta).
-Display wireframe, press key "a" , and join all meshes.
+Display wireframe, press keyboard "a" , join all meshes.

 <img src="blender1.png" width="800">

-Export from Blender with options "Selection Only", "Apply Modifiers", and "Scale: 1.00".
+"Export OBJ" with options "Selection Only", "Apply Modifiers", and "Scale: 1.00".

 Restart Blender, import Rosetta.obj and CSHP_DV_257_01_______00343.obj.<br>

 Set Blender to "Cycles Render", and "Units" to Kilometers, "Lengths:" to Metric, and "Unit Scale" to 1000.
 This will export files that is read properly by Swift Playgrounds.
 The comet will be 4.1m in Scenekit and Rosetta 3.2cm.<br>

 Rosetta is incorrect with x dimension 32km.
 The comet is incorrect with x dimension 5km.
 For Rosetta, change x = 32m.
 When x = 32m, "Scale: X" adjusts itself to 0.001.
 Change scale Y and Z to 0.001.
 For comet, change dimension x = 4.1km and Y and Z scales to 0.810.
-Change "View Clip: Start:" to 1m and "View Chip: End:" to 10km to stop clipping.<br>
+Change "View Clip: Start:" to 1m and "View Chip: End:" to 10km to stop clipping.
+Zoom in until see Rosetta inside comet.<br>

 Select comet, grab the green arrow (left mouse button) and slide it to the right.
 This will increase the Y position of the comet in the + direction.<br>